Northeast median real estate price is $65,109, which is less expensive than 94.6% of Michigan neighborhoods and 97.8% of all U.S. neighborhoods.

 Single parenting is hard.
 But you don't have to tell the Northeast neighborhood about it; they already know.
 39.5% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 99.9% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, one of the unique characteristics of the Northeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.2% of the neighborhoods in America.
+In addition, the Northeast neighborhood stands out for having an average per capita income lower than 99.2% of the neighborhoods in the United States.
 Also of note, 90.8% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 The neighbors in the Northeast neighborhood in Saginaw are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 99.2% of U.S. neighborhoods.
 With 90.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 99.7% of U.S. neighborhoods.